-Sex Groups Impacted: ["Male","Female","Non-binary"] Sex Impact Details: Service users: All genders make use of social care services, and therefore cuts to any services will have an impact on all genders.
+Impact Sex: Yes Sex Groups Impacted: ["Male","Female","Non-binary"] Sex Impact Details: Service users: All genders make use of social care services, and therefore cuts to any services will have an impact on all genders.
 For example, looking over the last five years of children in care data, there is a roughly even split between male and female children in care (57% male).
 There is also scope for consideration of potential gender differences in the different services accessed, for example Youth Offending Services see ~90% male young people.
 As such, service cuts to services such as YOS would have a more detrimental impact on male service users.
 For parents/caregivers it is unclear what the gender split is of use of social care services.
-However, evidence suggests there is a greater proportion of male-onfemale domestic abuse (though this is not always the case) and given this is one of the many reasons families will be involved with children's social care, including in non-statutory services such as Early Help, there is an argument that female service users may be disproportionally impacted.
+However, evidence suggests there is a greater proportion of male-on-female domestic abuse (though this is not always the case) and given this is one of the many reasons families will be involved with children's social care, including in non-statutory services such as Early Help, there is an argument that female service users may be disproportionally impacted.
 Family breakups traditionally result in mothers as the main carer in single parent households.
 For this reason there is a higher likelihood of females being disproportionately disadvantaged by service cuts.
-Staff: The Trust's workforce is 81% female and 19% male.
-Sex Impact Mitigation: The efficiencies proposed are not intended to impact frontline service delivery.
+Sex Impact Mitigation: The grant funding switch will have no impact on service delivery.
+The impact of Trust 2025 changes will be to meet families' needs earlier in the safeguarding pathway.
+We will closely monitor to ensure that all groups benefit from this earlier intervention.
+The efficiencies proposed are not intended to impact frontline service delivery.
 Impact, including any unintended consequences for any group(s), will be closely monitored as part of delivery.
-Any potential impact on staff of proposed efficiencies is likely to impact female staff more than male.
-Mitigations will be considered based on the relevant staff group when this is known.